-If the size of the resulting SMB2 message compressed data is less than OriginalCompressedSegmentSize, the sender MUST perform the following:
+If the size of the compressed data is less than OriginalCompressedSegmentSize, the sender MUST perform the following:

-If Offset is zero, the sender MUST replace the SMB2 message with the concatenated SMB2 COMPRESSION_TRANSFORM_HEADER and compressed followed by the compressed SMB2 message.
-Otherwise, the sender MUST replace the portion of the SMB2 message-selected for compression with the compressed part and prepend the SMB2 message with the SMB2 COMPRESSION_TRANSFORM_HEADER.
+If Offset is zero, the sender MUST replace the SMB2 message with the SMB2 COMPRESSION_TRANSFORM_HEADER followed by the compressed SMB2 message.
+Otherwise, the sender MUST replace the portion of the SMB2 message selected for compression with the compressed part and prepend the SMB2 message with the SMB2 COMPRESSION_TRANSFORM_HEADER.